hpe-storage/python-hpedockerplugin/docs/usage.md

 ```

 Persistent volume Example
-The following creates a Persistent volume "pv-first" that provisions a compressed volume with the help of HPE 3PAR Docker Volume Plugin.
+The following creates a Persistent volume "pv-first" with the help of HPE 3PAR Docker Volume Plugin.

 ```yaml
 $ sudo kubectl create -f - << EOF